 Users and User Groups are assigned Roles.
 A Role can contain a number of Policies, which are rules that permit the user to perform a specific function.
 Policies can be additionally restricted by Limitations.

-3. Go to Admin Panel > Roles.
+3. Go to Admin > Roles.
 Create a new Role called "Blogger".

-4. Enter the Role and add Policies that will allow the User to log in:
+4. Add Policies that will allow the User to log in: